Here are some Frequently Asked Questions (FAQ) asked by incoming International Students

 Can they travel by themselves to different cities on vacation?

-- No, not unless we have specific written permission from the parents and travel is supported by the host family and the homestay co-ordinator.
+- No, not unless we have specific written permission from the parents and travel is supported by the host family, the homestay co-coordinator and final approval by their custodian.

 Do you have “custodian program” how much would it cost?